taras-chr/lightweight-entity-manager/README.md

     private $collection;

     /**
-     * Required method from inteface
+     * Required method from interface
      * Of course you can create constructor and initialize mapper with collection
-     * But this method is using by mapping process
+     * This method is using by mapping process
      * @inheritDoc
      */
     public function setCollection(ArrayCollection $collection)